winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 48\.
 He also told the pure laymen, “Ordinary people who observe the precepts have five virtues.
 What are the five?
 First, they easily acquire the things they seek as they wish.
 Second, their property increases and doesn’t diminish.
 Third, people respect and like them wherever they go.
 Fourth, a good reputation and compliments about them are heard everywhere.
 Fifth, they’ll be born up in heaven when their bodies break up and their lives end.”
 {: #p48}

 49\.
-Halfway through the night, he told the laymen that it would a good time for them return home.
-The laymen accepted the Buddha’s instruction, circling him three times and bowing at his feet before leaving.
+Halfway through the night, he told the believers, “You should go home now.”
+Accepting the Buddha’s instruction, the believers circled him three times and bowed at his feet before leaving.
 {: #p49}

 50\.
 When the night ended and the first light of dawn appeared, the Bhagavān went to a quiet place.
 With his clear and penetrating heavenly eye, he saw great heavenly spirits taking up individual residences on earth, and he saw middling and lesser spirits were taking up their residences, too.
 The Bhagavān returned to the meeting hall, prepared a seat, and sat down.
 Though he knew the answer, he asked Ānanda, “Who is building this city, Pāṭaliputra?”